abcjs-music/abcjs-vscode/README.md

 ### Print Preview

-The command `abcjs-vscode: Print Preview` will display a print-ready sheet in a browser.
+This command will display a print-ready sheet in a browser.
 There you can print it to PDF or paper.

 ![Print Preview](https://imgur.com/4enTxxd.png)

+### HTML Export

+The Export command will export an HTML page with the rendered score sheet.

 ## Usage

 Press Ctrl+Shift+P and type "abcjs" to access the available commands.

-The main action is "abcjs-vscode: Show Preview".
+Available commands:
+- `abcjs-vscode: Show Preview`
+- `abcjs-vscode: Print Preview`
+- `abcjs-vscode.export`

 ## Requirements